ropensci/sofa/cran-comments.md

 ---

 This version adds some new functions and makes some bug fixes.
+This is a re-submission of the same version fixing a non-file package-anchored link in the documentation.

 Thanks!
 Scott Chamberlain